-5.1 Vector Processing
+6.1 Vector Processing

 Vector processors fall into two broad categories: vector register architectures, and memory-based vector machines.
 The latter generally require vector registers to perform at a reasonable level, so I start with vector registers.
 Vector machines of the class of the designs created by Seymour Cray generally have very aggressive memory architectures.
 I briefly describe how these work; in the heyday of this class of machine, there was considerable research into designing memories for them [Cheung and Smith 1986; Weiss 1989; Valero et al. 1992; Seznec and Lenfant 1992], possibly a pointer to difficulties with vector register machines with no special memory architecture.
-Vector instructions sets as found in multimedia extensions to standard ISA generally lack some of the more sophisticated models for copying between registers and memory that are found on big vector machines.

-A vector machine has registers that replicate a specific data type, and in some cases can be reconfigured as more lower-precision (narrower) or fewer higher-precision (wider) registers.
+A vector register machine has registers that replicate a specific data type, and in some cases can be reconfigured as more lower-precision (narrower) or fewer higher-precision (wider) registers.
 For simplicity, I assume a vector register is comprised of a fixed number of scalar registers of a fixed size.
 To make the discussion concrete, I assume a vector register has length 64 (i.e., it can contain 64 distinct values).
 Vector architectures can generally either operate on a pair of vectors producing a vector result, or a vector and a scalar producing a vector result.
 In the latter case, the same scalar is an operand for each operation on the source vector.
 For example, you may want to multiple each vector element by a constant.